takahirom/roborazzi/docs/topics/compose_multiplatform.md

 ...
 ```

-The currently implemented features are as follows:
+The currently implemented features for iOS support are as follows:

 | Feature | status |
 |---|---|